jjbl99/Auction_theory/README.md

 regret_Net_adversarial : code learning optimal shading for regretNet neural networks

-run_expes_gpu : experiments to check reproducibility is achieved
+run_expes_gpu : experiments to check reproducibility is achieved OLD VERSION TO BE UPDATED